AlfioEmanueleFresta/practical-one-time-pad/introduction.rst

 The objective of this experiment is to:

-* Understand simple one-time pad encryption,
+* Understand simple one-time pad encryption;
-* Understand key reuse attacks in breaking one-time pad ciphertexts,
+* Understand key reuse attacks in breaking one-time pad ciphertexts;
-* Understand malleability and bit-flipping attacks towards one-time pad cryptosystems,
+* Understand malleability and bit-flipping attacks towards one-time pad cryptosystems;
 * Understand the risks and avoid bad utilisation of strong cryptographic primitives.